-- Step 1 In the Network Map window, choose Edit > Global Network Map Configuration.
+- Step 1 In the Network Map window, click the Configure Map View tool.

 - Step 2 On the Node tab:

 - In the Badges area, from the list of badges, drag and drop the badges to be displayed on the nodes in the map.
 The badges available are:

 - Multishelf

 - WSON State

 - Node Role

 - Admin State

 - Alarm

 - Discovery State

 - Connection State

 - From the Labels area, drag and drop the labels to be displayed for each node.
 The labels to choose from include:

 - Alias

 - Model Type

 - IP Address

 - Software Version

 - If you want the alarm to be highlighted on the map, check the Highlight on Alarm check box.

 - Step 3 On the Group tab, check one or both check boxes (Alarm or Connection State) to display the Alarm or Connection State badge for the group on the network map.

 - Step 4 On the Link tab:

 - Enter the desired values for the following:

 - Width of the link

 - Distance between links

 - Width of the links for a bundle

 - Minimum number of links for a bundle

-- If you want to hide all links in a bundle on the network map, select the Bundle Collapsed by Default check box.
+- If you want to hide all links in a bundle on the network map, check the Bundle Collapsed by Default check box

-- If you want the DWDM side for the links displayed on the map, select the Show DWDM Side check box in the Link Attributes section.

-- Specify how frequently you want the links refreshed on the map, by selecting the Refresh Interval in the Link Refresh Interval section.
+- Step 5 Click OK.